amarini/GlobalCorrelator/README.md

 A vhdl testbench simulation in vivado can be run with `test/run_vhdltb.sh` run with `stream-cdc-pf-puppi` as argument.
  * The first PF & Puppi outputs arrive at frames 185 and 233 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi)

-Resource usage from emp framework:
+Resource usage from emp framework (might be slightly out of date):
 |  Instance  |   Total LUTs   |   Logic LUTs   |   LUTRAMs   |     SRLs     |       FFs      |    RAMB36   |    RAMB18   |   URAM   | DSP48 Blocks |
 |------------|----------------|----------------|-------------|--------------|----------------|-------------|-------------|----------|--------------|
 | top        | 252272(21.34%) | 238213(20.15%) | 1754(0.30%) | 12305(2.08%) | 404120(17.09%) | 300(13.89%) | 906(20.97%) | 0(0.00%) | 1245(18.20%) |